Tuition & Class Size

 PAY BY THE MODULE

-Each module $1750
+Each module $2200.

 YES, WE HAVE A PAYMENT PROGRAM

 If you have a different plan that would work better for you, run it by us.
 If it works for us, too, we will arrange it.
 We try our best to make the training accessible for each student.
+We prefer to work out payment plans with students directly to make sure the tuition is affordable and works with their particular situation.

 WHEN AM I REGISTERED FOR THE COURSE?

-At the latest, tuition is due 30 days before the course begins.
+Tuition is due 30 days before the course begins.
 Paying well in advance helps us know when to close a course that’s approaching fullness.
 In the past we’ve had students send in payments in the short time just before this deadline and had to tell them we just filled the class and they’d have to wait until later in the year for the next course.
 They were disappointed and we felt bad about it so now we suggest early payments so everyone can plan better.
 When you do that you make our job much easier and we’re grateful for it.

 HOW MANY MODULES SHOULD I TAKE?